allanrehhoff/framework/README.md

 Current/default language will automatically be prepended to the request uri, and a redirect will be performed.

-If a user tries to access a non-configured language, an error will be thrown.
+If a user tries to access a non-configured language, an 404 page will be served